mikefowler/simple-clone/README.md

 Use a comma-separated list of clone locations for which default keyboard shortcuts should be disabled.
 For example, if you want to release Ctrl+Shift+Right (“Clone to Right View”), you must set the following value:

 "disabled_keymaps": "right"

 You should refer to the SimpleClone.sublime-settings file for a list of valid values.

 To disable all default shortcuts, set value to all:

 "disabled_keymaps": "all"

-Not that if you disabled any action like so and you’ve created your own keyboard shortcuts, you should remove the simpleclone_keymap_enabled.LOCATION_NAME context, as this is the key that disables locations.
+Note that if you disabled any action like so and you’ve created your own keyboard shortcuts, you should remove the simpleclone_keymap_enabled.LOCATION_NAME context, as this is the key that disables locations.

 ## License